Lubsch/nixos-config/README.md

 - Nixpkgs: Packages and standard library
 - Impermanence: Define what data persist boots
 - Home-Manager: Modules for managing the home directory
-- Disko: Define partioning declaratively
+- Disko: Define partitions declaratively

 ## Where state lingers on outside scripts

 - Desktop Wallpaper (set to `~/pictures/wallpapers/current`)
 - Hibernation resume offset and swap size (see `flake.nix`)
 - Wifi credentials
-- SSH keys (including git access)
-- Steam settings and Proton
+- Steam settings (except for proton)
 - Some website settings

 ## Todo that's not marked